-- 203.1.1 Where ductile iron pipe (DIP) three (3) inches in diameter and larger is specified or required, it shall conform to, and be tested in accordance with, the current American National Standard for Ductile Iron Pipe, Centrifugally Cast in Metal Molds or Sand-Lined Molds, for Water or Other Liquids, ANSI/AWWA C151/A21.51. - 203.1.2 Length of joints shall be either eighteen or twenty feet.
+- 203.1.1 Where ductile iron pipe (DIP) 3" in diameter and larger is specified or required, it shall conform to, and be tested in accordance with, the current American National Standard for Ductile Iron Pipe, Centrifugally Cast in Metal Molds or Sand-Lined Molds, for Water or Other Liquids, ANSI/AWWA C151/A21.51. - 203.1.2 Length of joints shall be either 18' or 20'.
 The minimum standard thickness class of each size pipe shall be as follows: